muratk5n/thirdwave/en/README.md

 Targeted gov intervention works better on the supply side, incentivizing companies towards certain goals..
-Incentivizing consumers en masse has more backfire potential - too many student cheap loans blows up tuition prices, too easy credit for consumption, mortgages can blow up prices on goods, homes.
+Incentivizing consumers en masse has more backfire potential - too many student cheap loans blows up tuition prices, easy credit for consumption, mortgages can blow up prices on goods, homes.
 Tougher to control effect on "the many".
 During 08 crisis gazillions were thrown at corporations, yet no inflation (except in the stock market).
 Inflation